 - Initial statement of vocational focus, including information from governing bodies, career counseling centers, etc.

-In the initial interview, a student and her or his advisor will review the student’s preparation for theological study and the purposes which shall guide the student’s program.
+In the initial meeting, a student and her or his advisor will review the student’s preparation for theological study and the purposes which shall guide the student’s program.

-These reviews look back over the previous year’s course work (normally nine units), field studies, attendance and participation in courses for which the student is registered, or other pertinent educational experiences, consider the student’s progress toward the degree and the particular preparation for church or agency certification, and plan for the next year’s educational program.
-Faculty members will prepare a report of the First Review and the Graduation Review.
-All reports will be co-signed by the student and advisor.
+These reviews look back over the previous year’s course work (normally nine units), field studies, attendance and participation in courses for which the student is registered, or other pertinent educational experiences, consider the student’s progress toward the degree and the particular preparation for church or agency certification, and to plan for the next year’s educational program.
 The Graduation review issues in a recommendation to the faculty for the awarding of the degree.
-Details of the advisory system are fully described in the Advisory System Handbook, which is issued each year to all students.
+Details of the Advisory System portion of the Campus Life Handbook, which is issued each year to all students.